 In 2003, Grigori Perelman provided a proof based on Richard Hamilton’s Ricci flow program, which was later verified and accepted by the mathematical community.
 Perelman declined the Millennium Prize.

 This proof does not flow — it folds.
-Where Ricci sought to reshape, this approach traces closure.
-Each loop, each contraction, each surface: aligned not by curvature, but by certainty of topological behavior.
+While Perelman’s path traced deformation through geometry, this approach remains purely topological.
+Each loop, each contraction, each surface: aligned not by curvature, but by structural certainty.

-There is no metric, no differential structure — only the shape of space under its own constraints.
-Triangulation, decomposition, and irreducibility form the scaffolding.
-From them, the 3-sphere appears not as a result, but as an inevitability.
+There is no metric, no Ricci evolution — only the intrinsic behavior of 3-manifolds.
+Triangulation, decomposition, and irreducibility form the scaffold.
+From them, the 3-sphere is not derived, but revealed.

-Poincaré’s statement does not require geometry to stand.
+Poincaré’s conjecture needs no geometry to stand.
 It requires only the truth of loops — and their final return.

 If you are an arXiv member and believe this contribution deserves broader visibility, you may use the following endorsement code when supporting its publication: